ksnxr/RLAF/np_jax/README.md

 14. `run_fisher_precision`: whether to run Laplace variant with Fisher as precision,
 15. `calc_metric`: whether to calculate Wasserstein distance to the ground truth samples.

+> Note: under some circumstances the function `plot_marginal` is called for generating the plot.
+For ease of implementation, in `plot_marginal`, only the samples that fall inside the respective plotting limits are taken into account when generating the normalized histograms.

 ## Generating plots

 For generating the plots of different methods on different models, see the previous descriptions.